PharrellWANG/data-processing-for-fdc/README.md

 If you want to use the project, please checkout default branch ```angular_modes__with_smooth_block_removed```.

-The default branch provides all the tool developed in this project.
+The default branch provides all the tools developed in this project.